-Under the sale-leaseback arrangements, the Company transferred the vessels to subsidiaries of the financial institutions (collectively, the Lessors) and leased the vessels back from the Lessors on bareboat charters ranging from six to 12-year terms ending between 2028 and 2031.
-The Company is obligated to purchase nine of the vessels upon maturity of their respective bareboat charters.
-The Company also has the option to purchase each of the 27 vessels, 15 of which can be purchased between now and the end of their respective lease terms, four of which can be purchased starting in March 2024 until the end of their respective lease terms.
+Under the sale-leaseback arrangements, the Company transferred the vessels to subsidiaries of the financial institutions (collectively, the Lessors) and leased the vessels back from the Lessors on bareboat charters ranging from six to nine-year terms ending between 2028 and 2031.
+The Company has the option to repurchase each of the eight vessels starting in March 2024 until the end of their respective lease terms.
+In January 2024, the Company gave notice to exercise its options to acquire the eight vessels for a total cost of \$137.0 million pursuant to repurchase options under related sale-leaseback arrangements.
+The Company expects to complete the repurchase and delivery of these eight vessels in March 2024 (see note 20).
+Upon redelivery of these eight vessels, the vessels will be unencumbered.